 Next year, world itineraries range from 132 nights aboard Cunards Queen Mary Two from New York to New York or to a staggering 180 days aboard Oceania Cruises.
-Six month's, that’s obstacle number one - without imcome.
+Six month's, that’s obstacle number one - without income.
 While I do know that my company will grant a leave of absence under special circumstances, I’m doubtful that a World Cruise is among them.

 I am single and male, so maternity leave is out of the question and would only get me three months off the job.
-So unless I want to play the gender system and borrow the neighbours kid for Bring Your Child to Work Day, I seriously doubt I could pull it off.
+So unless I want to play the gender system and borrow the nieghbours kid for Bring Your Child to Work Day, I seriously doubt I could pull it off.

 Cost is another obstacle.
 Holland America’s full 111-Night World Tour are bargains, starting around $20,000!
 My problem is whether I want to spend my once-in-a-lifetime World Cruise in the confined to decks or the inside cabin, which I’m sure is what $20,000 would get me.